bwpge/lualine-pretty-path/README.md

 First and foremost, [@folke](https://github.com/folke) deserves all credit for this style.
 All I've done with this plugin is pull out some of the LazyVim logic and placed it into a package with some additional features tacked on.
 If you like what he creates, be sure to star his projects and support his work however you can.

-This plugin provides a component that combines LazyVim's `pretty_path` function and lualine's `filetype` and `filename` components.
+This plugin provides a component that combines LazyVim's `pretty_path` function and lualine's `filetype` and `filename` components, with some extra logic.
 Features include:

 - Display directory and file name with highlights
 - Customize path separator for powerline or breadcrumb styles